EngineHub/WorldEditDocs/source/commands.rst

     .. csv-table::
         :widths: 8, 15

-        **Description**,"Remind the user that the wand is now a tool and can be unbound with /none."
+        **Description**,"Remind the user that the wand is now a tool and can be unbound with /tool none."
         **Permissions**,"``worldedit.wand.toggle``"
         **Usage**,"``/toggleeditwand``"